 "...I'm making a positive comparison to Transformers 2.
 That's like making a positive comparison to backne."

-When rating the Disney sequels she admits that she can't quite make a "best" choice, since that implies "good" or "warrants existing."
+- When rating the Disney sequels she admits that she can't quite make a "best" list, since that implies "good" or "warrants existing."
 Instead she makes a list of the "Least Awful."
 She does the same thing later when rating female superhero movies.

 Brad: He liked it!
 He just had to shit on it first.

 - The Dr. Horrible's Sing-Along Blog song "So They Say" features numerous characters praising Captain Hammer and his relationship with Penny.
 When it's her turn to describe him, she says "I guess he's pretty okay".